PlasmaPanther/SDL-Pong/README.md

 # SDL-Pong
-Pong written in C++ and SDL2 Has a simple state machine that manages states and a very simple AI that you can play against.
+Pong written in C++ and SDL2.
+Has a simple state machine that manages game states and a very simple AI that you can play against.

 Font used: https://www.dafont.com/moonrising.font